torbensko/HAL/README.txt

 4 In the src folder, open the properties.vsprops file and change the ModFolder so that it matches your project folder path

 5.1 Grab the non-commercial faceAPI from the Seeing Machines' website.
 At time of writing this 3.2.6 was the latest publicly available version, however code has also been provided for the upcoming v4 release (see the 'Other Steps' section below)
 5.2 Once you have installed the faceAPI, copy the DLLs and subfolders from "C:\Program Files (x86)\SeeingMachines\FaceTrackingAPI_NC 3.2\API\bin" into a bin folder in the project folder - having not compiled the code yet, you will need to manually create this folder.
-Likewise, copy the smft32.def, smft32.exp and smft32.lib into a folder called "lib" in your "PROJECT_FOLDER/src/game/shared/hal" folder
+Likewise, copy the smft32.def, smft32.exp and smft32.lib into a folder called "lib" in your "YOUR_PROJECT_FOLDER/src/game/shared/hal" folder
-5.3 Copy the "C:\Program Files (x86)\SeeingMachines\FaceTrackingAPI_NC 3.2\API\include" folder into your "/src/game/shared/hal"
+5.3 Copy the "C:\Program Files (x86)\SeeingMachines\FaceTrackingAPI_NC 3.2\API\include" folder into "YOUR_PROJECT_FOLDER/src/game/shared/hal"
 5.4 If you did all the above correctly, you should now have the following directory structure: project_folder
 	bin